pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The :class:`~eventsourcing.dcb.application.DCBApplication` class also supports the higher-level abstractions described above.
 It has a :ref:`repository <DCB repository>` to support working with perspectives.
-It also has a method :func:`~eventsourcing.dcb.application.DCBApplication.do` which supports working with :ref:`slices <Slice>`.
+It also has a method :func:`~eventsourcing.dcb.application.DCBApplication.do` which supports working with :ref:`slices <Slice>` by advancing and executing a slice, then saving new decisions.

-It is also possible to use the :ref:`basic DCB objects <DCB objects>` directly, and to extend :class:`~eventsourcing.dcb.application.DCBApplication` to support any higher-level style you may wish to invent.
+It is also possible to use the :ref:`basic DCB objects <DCB objects>` directly with an application, and to extend :class:`~eventsourcing.dcb.application.DCBApplication` to support any other higher-level style you may wish to invent.

 The example below shows how to write command and query methods using :ref:`enduring objects <enduring object>`, :ref:`groups <group>`, and :ref:`slices <slice>`.